Permafrost/Tundra/SERVICES.md

   serialized as a [CSV] string, byte array, or input stream.
   * `recordWithNoID` is the `IData[]` document list of records to be serialized, or a `String[]` string list of values to be serialized.
-* `$delimiter` is the character to use to delimit fields in the resulting serialization.
-Defaults to ',' (comma), if not specified.
+* `$content.delimiter.character` is the character used to delimit values in the given `$content`.
+Defaults to `,` (comma).
+* `$content.escape.character` is the character used to escape special characters such as the delimiter in values.
+Defaults to `null`, which disables escaping.
+* `$content.quote.character` is the character used to quote values that contain special characters such as the delimiter or quote.
+  Defaults to `"` (double quote).
+* `$content.quote.mode` is an optional choice of value quoting mode.
+  Defaults to the `minimal` mode.
+  * `all`: quotes all values
+  * `minimal`: quotes values which contain special characters such as the delimiter or quote character.
+  * `non-numeric`: quotes all non-numeric values.
+  * `none`: does not quote any values.
-* `$header?` is an optional boolean indicating if a header row should be emitted.
+* `$content.header?` is an optional boolean indicating if the first row emitted should be a header row containing column heading.
   Defaults to `true`.
-* `$columns` is an optional list of column names to use in the header row if applicable.
-If not specified, the `IData` keys are used as the column names.
+* `$content.headings` is an optional list of column headings to use in the header row, if applicable.
+If not specified, the IData keys are used as the column headings.
-* `$encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
+* `$content.encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
   Defaults to [UTF-8].
-* `$mode` is an optional choice of {stream, bytes, string} which specifies the type of object `$content` is returned as.
+* `$content.mode` is an optional choice of stream, bytes, or string which specifies the type of object `$content` is returned as.
   Defaults to stream.

 #### Outputs: